vanyakosmos/easy_flags/README.rst

 The goal of this nano-project is to provide simple alternative for ``argparse`` by adding some new features:

-#. typechecking
+#. easy definition
-#. configuration reusability
+#. type checking (with static type checking tools)
-#. config print out
+#. reusability

 Installation